-- Now you can see the newly added firewall rule in the Firewall rules list page.
+- Now you can see the newly added firewall rule on the VPC network —> Firewall rules list page.
 We will use this firewall rule in virtual machine configuration later.

 2. Create Google Cloud Virtual Machine Instance.

-- Click Compute Engine —> VM instances menu item in Navigation menu.
+- Log in to the Google Cloud Platform console, then click the Compute Engine —> VM instances menu item in the Navigation menu.

-- Now you can return to the vm list page, you can find the vm instance you just created there.
-Click the instance link to goto it’s detail info page and click Edit button at top bar.
-Then input shadowsocks in the Network tags input box, so that this vm instance is tagged as shadowsocks, and it will use the firewall rule created in step one which Target tags value is shadowsocks also.
+- Now you can return to the virtual machines list page, you can find the virtual machine instance you just created there.
+Click the instance link to go to it’s detail info page and click the Edit button at the top bar.
+Then input shadowsocks in the Network tags input box, so that this virtual machine instance is tagged as shadowsocks, and it will use the firewall rule created in step one which Target tags value is shadowsocks also.

 3. Setup ShadowSocks Service In Google Cloud Virtual Machine Instance.

-Now the firewall rule and the vm instance has been added correctly.
-We will install ShadowSocks server in that vm now.
+- Now the firewall rule and the virtual machine instance have been added correctly.
+We will install the ShadowSocks server in that virtual machine now.

-- Go to the vm instance list page, click the down arrow behind the SSH Connect type, then click Open in browser window menu item.
-The ip address in below page is hidden for security issue.
+- Go to the virtual machine instance list page, click the down arrow behind the SSH Connect type, then click Open in browser window menu item.

-- Then it will open a ssh client ( in a web browser ) that you can use to interact with the Linux server.
-In that server you can setup ShadowSocks server and configure the ShadowSocks port number to 9090 which is allowed by the firewall rule.
+- Then it will open an ssh client ( in a web browser ) that you can use to interact with the Linux server.
+In that server, you can set up the ShadowSocks server and configure the ShadowSocks server port number to 9090 which is allowed by the firewall rule.
 For more detail about how to setup ShadowSocks server and client tool to connect to it, please refer article How To Setup ShadowSocks VPN On Mac, Windows And Linux

 - ShadowSocks Wiki